Health in Ethiopia: Traditional medicine

 The low availability of health care professionals with modern medical training, together with lack of funds for medical services, leads to the preponderancy of less reliable traditional healers that use home-based therapies to heal common ailments.
 High rates of unemployment leave many Ethiopian citizens unable to support their families.
 In Ethiopia an increasing number of "false healers" using home-based medicines have grown with the rising population.
 The differences between real and false healers are almost impossible to distinguish.
 However, only about ten percent of practicing healers are true Ethiopian healers.
 Much of the false practice can be attributed to commercialization of medicine and the high demand for healing.
 Both men and women are known to practice medicine from their homes.
 It is most commonly the men that dispense herbal medicine similar to an out of home pharmacy.

 Ethiopian healers are more commonly known as traditional medical practitioners.
 Before the onset of Christian missionaries and medical revolution sciences, traditional medicine was the only form of treatment available.
 Traditional healers extract healing ingredients from wild plants, animals and rare minerals.
 AIDS, malaria, tuberculosis and dysentery are the leading causes of disease-related death.
 Largely because of the costs, traditional medicine continues to be the most common form of medicine practiced.
 Many Ethiopians are unemployed which makes it difficult to pay for most medicinal treatments.
 Ethiopian medicine is heavily reliant on magical and supernatural beliefs that have little or no relation to the actual disease itself.
 Many physical ailments are believed to be caused by the spiritual realm which is the reason healers are most likely to integrate spiritual and magical healing techniques.
 Traditional medicinal practice is strongly related to the rich cultural beliefs of Ethiopia, which explains the emphasis of its use.

 In Ethiopian culture there are two main theories of the cause of disease.
 The first is attributed to God or other supernatural forces, while the other is attributed to external factors such as unclean drinking water and unsanitary food.
 Most genetic diseases or deaths are viewed as the will of God.
 Miscarriages are thought to be the result of demonic spirits.

-It was not until Christian missionaries traveled to Ethiopia bringing new religious beliefs and education that modern medicine was infused into Ethiopian medicine.
+It was not until Protestant missionaries traveled to Ethiopia bringing new religious beliefs and education that modern medicine was infused into Ethiopian medicine.
 Today there are three medical schools in Ethiopia that began training students in 1965 two of which are linked to Addis Ababa University.
 There is only one psychiatric treatment facility in the whole country because Ethiopian culture is resistant to psychiatric treatment.
 Although there have been huge leaps and bounds in medical technology there is still a large problem in the distribution of medicine and doctors in Ethiopia.